EmilyStacy-droid/oulad-analysis/README.md

-# Predicting Student Dropout Risk Based on Background and Course Engagement
+# Predicting Student Dropout Risk Using Demographics and Online Activity
 ## Datasource
 The data source is from https://analyse.kmi.open.ac.uk/#open-dataset